The Free Will: Plot

 's psychological attacks for years.
 When Nettie returns to Mülheim, Theo moves in with her.

 Back in Germany, Theo realizes that he will never be able to suppress his urges.
 When Nettie goes out one evening without him, he wanders the streets and rapes another woman.

 When both return home, Theo tells his girlfriend about his past and breaks up with her.
 He also admits that he relapsed the day before.
 She flees to her father.
-When she returns to the apartment the next day, the furniture iss smashed and Theo has disappeared.
+When she returns to the apartment the next day, the furniture is smashed and Theo has disappeared.

 Nettie seeks out a woman who was raped by Theo nine years ago.
 The woman initially assumes that Nettie is also a rape victim and goes with her to a café.
 Nettie confesses that she is not a victim, but that Theo is a friend and that she got the woman's address from a journalist.
 The woman follows Nettie to the toilet, hits her, forcibly pulls her pants down and abuses her.

 Nettie suspects that Theo has gone to Sascha in Berlin.
 She manages to find the two.
 She secretly pursues Theo and observes that he is interested in a young woman going home alone and is following her.
 She loses them both in the bustle of a fair.

 Theo disappears at the train station the next morning, Nettie follows him on the train to the seaside.
 While he is at a hotel bar, she convinces a receptionist to give her a key to his room “as a friend” and discovers that he had already set out razor blades to attempt suicide in a full bathtub.
 She leaves the hotel in shock.
 Later she decides to and returns to the room, the water is drained and the blades are gone.

 She finds him on the beach at night and is unable to prevent him from slitting his wrists there in her presence.
 She lets it happen and holds him in her arms, where he gradually bleeds to death.